-INTER-AMERICAN COURT OF HUMAN RIGHTS WILL HOLD ITS 144th REGULAR SESSION PERIOD
+INTER-AMERICAN COURT OF HUMAN RIGHTS HELD ITS 144th REGULAR SESSION PERIOD

-San José, Costa Rica, September 16, 2021.- The Inter-American Court will hold its 144th Regular Session Period, from September 20, to October 15, 2021.
+San José, Costa Rica, October 19, 2021.
+The Inter-American Court held its 144th Regular Session Period, from September 20, to October 15, 2021.

-The Court will meet in a virtual session, during which it will deliberate seven Judgments and hold hearings on Monitoring Compliance with Judgments.
-The Court will also examine various matters related to Monitoring Compliance with Judgments, Provisional Measures, and different administrative matters.
+The Court held virtual sessions, during which it deliberated five Judgments, began the deliberation of two Judgments, and held hearings on Monitoring Compliance with Judgments.
+The Court also heard various matters related to measures of Monitoring Compliance with Judgments, Provisional Measures, and dealt with several administrative matters.